Igor Belanov: International career

+In 1983, Belanov was invited to the USSR Olympic team, for which he played two official matches and two more friendly matches, in which he scored one goal.

-Belanov played 33 matches for the Soviet Union, scoring eight goals.
-His best performance came at the 1986 FIFA World Cup in Mexico, where he netted four and assisted for six others as the team (which comprised 13 Dynamo Kyiv players) reached the round-of-16; he scored a hat-trick in the game against Belgium, in a losing extra time effort (4–3).
+In the period 1985–1990 Belanov played 33 matches for the USSR national team, scoring eight goals.
+His best performance came at the 1986 FIFA World Cup in Mexico, where he netted four and assisted for six others as the team (which comprised 13 Dynamo Kyiv players) reached the round-of-16; he scored a hat-trick in the game against Belgium, in a losing extra time effort (3–4).

 This performance at the World Cup, along with Dynamo's Cup Winners' Cup success, helped Belanov win the European Footballer of the Year award.
 He was also part of the squad that reached the final of UEFA Euro 1988, where the national side faced the Netherlands.
 With the score at 2–0 for the Netherlands, USSR were awarded a penalty: he took it, but saw goalkeeper Hans van Breukelen save his effort as the score remained 2–0 until full time, giving the Netherlands the European title.
 He won 33 caps between 1985 and 1990.